-Building Northern Powerhouse Rail to Leeds via the city centre of Bradford, one of the youngest, most diverse cities in the UK, means an upgraded line to a new station, and then on to the new line needed to reach Manchester.
+Building the first stage of Northern Powerhouse Rail to Leeds via the city centre of Bradford, one of the youngest, most diverse cities in the UK, means an upgraded line to a new station, and then on to the new line needed to reach Manchester.
 The first stages of this can be completed in this decade, and in the Integrated Rail Plan it should sit alongside building HS2 from the north.